 Collaboration with (inter-)governmental and academic institutions

-We collaborate with various (inter-)governmental and academic institutions both to promote effective approaches to sustainability challenges and to share our expertise on managing specific risks.
+In recent years, we have collaborated with various (inter-) governmental and academic institutions both to promote effective approaches to sustainability challenges and to share our expertise on managing specific risks.

-- In the US, we maintain regular dialogue with the National Association of Insurance Commissioners (NAIC), principally on climate change and natural catastrophes;
+- In the US, we have maintained regular dialogue with the National Association of Insurance Commissioners (NAIC), principally on climate change and natural catastrophes;

-- In Switzerland, we provide a committee member of the OcCC (Organe consultatif sur les changements climatiques), an advisory body on climate change set up by the Swiss Federal Administration.
+- In Switzerland, we have provided a committee member of the OcCC (Organe consultatif sur les changements climatiques), an advisory body on climate change set up by the Swiss Federal Administration.

-- With Global Partnerships, we have an entity that works strategically with public-sector bodies to improve risk resilience:
+- With Global Partnerships, we have a team that works strategically with public-sector bodies to improve risk resilience:

-- directly with governments, recently eg with the Government of Uruguay to create a solution providing cover for drought conditions that affect hydropower generation, with the State Council of China to improve resilience against natural catastrophe risks, or through the Pacific Catastrophe Risk Insurance Pilot (see chapter “Strengthening risk resilience: highlights of 2014”);
+- directly with sovereigns or subsovereigns and their agencies, recently eg with the Florida Hurricane Catastrophe Fund to strengthen risk resilience, the Turkish Catastrophe Insurance Pool to improve re/insurance protection against earhquakes, the government of Uruguay to create a solution providing cover for drought conditions that affect hydropower generation or through the Pacific Catastrophe Risk Insurance Pilot;

 - with the United Nation’s International Strategy for Disaster Reduction (UNISDR) in a consulting role;

-- We regularly contribute to platforms such as the World Economic Forum, B20, G20 and G8 to share our insights on key risks, and support the United Nations Framework Convention on Climate Change (UNFCCC) process;
+- We have regularly contributed to platforms such as the World Economic Forum, B20, G20 and G8 to share our insights on key risks, and support the United Nations Framework Convention on Climate Change (UNFCCC)process.

 Working with academic institutions

-- We support the Integrative Risk Management project at the Swiss Federal Institute of Technology (ETH) Zurich, which aims to advance a holistic approach to managing risks and educate a new generation of researchers;
+- We have been supporting the Integrative Risk Management and Economics project at the Swiss Federal Institute of Technology (ETH) Zurich, which aims to advance a holistic approach to managing risks and educate a new generation of researchers;

-- As a member of the steering committee of Swiss-based ProClim – the Forum for Climate and Global Change – we support integrated research activities and get access to the latest scientific findings;
+- As a member of the steering committee of Swiss-based ProClim – Forum for Climate and Global Change – we have support integrated research activities and get access to the latest scientific findings;